Wenxuan52/PINN-with-TF-and-Pytorch/README.md

 ## Results

 The solutions obtained using PINNs closely match the analytical or numerical solutions of the PDEs.
-Below is a sample comparison for the 1D Burgers' equation:
+Below is a sample comparison for the Nonlinear Schrödinger Equation:

 ![Nonlinear Schrödinger Equation Results](Tensorflow/Soliton.png)